 - 1. Smooth Dogfish, Atlantic sharpnose, Finetooth, Blacknose, and Bonnethead shark: No minimum size. - 2.
-Tiger, Blacktip, Spinner, Bull, Lemon, Nurse, Porbeagle, Common thresher, Oceanic whitetip, and Blue shark: Minimum fork length is 54 inches. - 3.
-Scalloped hammerhead, Smooth hammerhead, and Great hammerhead shark: Minimum fork length is 78 inches. - 4.
-Shortfin Mako: - a.
-Females: Minimum fork length is eighty-three inches (83"). - b.
-Males: Minimum fork length is seventy-one inches (71").

-D. Shore-based possession limits:
+Tiger, Blacktip, Spinner, Bull, Lemon, Nurse, Shortfin mako, Porbeagle, Common thresher, Oceanic whitetip, and Blue shark: Minimum fork length is 54 inches. - 3.
+Scalloped hammerhead, Smooth hammerhead, and Great hammerhead shark: Minimum fork length is 78 inches. - D. Shore-based possession limits:

 - 1. One (1) shark per person per calendar day, with one additional bonnethead and one (1) additional Atlantic sharpnose shark per person per calendar day. - 2.
-Smoothhound sharks: Unlimited.

-E. Vessel-based possession limits:

-- 1. One (1) shark per vessel per calendar day, or per trip per calendar day, whichever is less, regardless of the number of people on board the vessel, with one (1) additional bonnethead and one additional Atlantic sharpnose shark per vessel per calendar day, or per trip per calendar day, whichever is less. - 2.
+Smoothhound sharks: Unlimited. - E. Vessel-based possession limits: - One (1) shark per vessel per calendar day, or per trip per calendar day, whichever is less, regardless of the number of people on board the vessel, with one (1) additional bonnethead and one additional Atlantic sharpnose shark per vessel per calendar day, or per trip per calendar day, whichever is less. - 2.
 Smoothhound sharks: Unlimited. - 3.
-Sharks that are transported by vessel are considered "boat assisted" and "vessel-based" regardless of how or where they were caught.

-- F. Authorized gear: No person fishing recreationally shall take sharks by any method other than rod and reel or handline.
-Handlines are defined as a mainline to which no more than two gangions or hooks are attached; retrieved by hand, not by mechanical means; and attached to, or in contact with, a vessel. - 1.
-Any vessel using Rod and Reel, must adhere to the following: - a.
-Use corrodible circle hooks, which are defined as non-offset hooks with the point turned perpendicularly back to the shanks; and - b.
-Maximize gear removal, as safely as possible, when releasing sharks.
+Sharks that are transported by vessel are considered "boat assisted" and "vessel-based" regardless of how or where they were caught. - F. Authorized gear: No person fishing recreationally shall take sharks by any method other than rod and reel or handline.
+Handlines are defined as a mainline to which no more than two gangions or hooks are attached; retrieved by hand, not by mechanical means; and attached to, or in contact with, a vessel.